scouten/ericscouten.dev/content/2024/iiw38/index.md

 "I think you just said it sucks to have to make our own (trust) decisions."

-Elithia combines signature with DNS.
+[Alethia](https://github.com/danielquinn/aletheia) combines signature with DNS.

-Tonaten (sp?) anti-plagiarism tool used in academia.
+[TurnItIn](https://www.turnitin.com) anti-plagiarism tool used in academia.